mcore1976/antispy-jammer/README.md

 03.2026 - added 18V Zener Diode 1N5355B between Gate/Source of the MOSFET IRFB4115.
 Mosfet IRFB4115 has only 20V of max allowed voltage Ugs.
 Now it should not break so fast.

+04.2026 - added Raspberry RP2040 / RP2035 jammer version without AD9833 module.
+This boards uses perfect PWM that is built in within RP2040 chip to generate the same signal as AD9833 in previous versions.
+This reduces the cost and improves reliability of the device ( I found many chinese AD9833 modules poor quality )

 IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER OR BETTER USE MOSFET DRIVER TC4420/IXDI614PI + MOSFET IRFB4115 + COILS  AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !

 -------------------------------------------------------------------------------------

 Component list :

-- 1 x Microcontroller ATTINY13 / ATTINY13A (not recommended) or ATTINY 85/45/25 (best), DIGISPARK board or any other Arduino with SPI interface support may be used instead of microcontroller ( RP2040-ZERO or WEMOS 8266 D1 MINI boards)
+- 1 x Microcontroller ATTINY13 / ATTINY13A (not recommended) or ATTINY 85/45/25 (best), DIGISPARK board or any other Arduino with SPI interface support may be used instead of microcontroller ( RP2040-ZERO or WEMOS 8266 D1 MINI boards).
+ATTENTION - if using RP2040 board and PWM option you do not need to bud AD9833
 - 1 x 47 microfarad electrolytic capacitor ( it can be 1 - 470uF - for blocking distortions on power lines)
 - 1 x 100 nanofarad capacitor (it can be 47nf - 680nF - for blocking distortions on power lines)
 - set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent